Cayetano María Huarte Ruiz de Briviesca: Biography

-Son of perpetual alderman Juan Antonio de Huarte and brother of Francisco de Huarte, one of the contributors to the foundation of the Academy of Fine Arts of Cádiz, Cayetano was born in 1741.
-After receiving a doctorate in Theology from the University of Osuna he joined a cathedral chapter in 1773.
-He was subsequently named director of the College of Santa Cruz, which was founded with the aim of serving as the talent pool for the cathedral choir.
+Cayetano, son of perpetual alderman Juan Antonio de Huarte and brother of Francisco de Huarte, one of the contributors to the foundation of the Academy of Fine Arts of Cádiz, was born in 1741.
+After receiving a doctorate in Theology from the University of Osuna, he joined a cathedral chapter in 1773.
+He was subsequently named director of the College of Santa Cruz, which was founded to serve as the talent pool for the cathedral choir.

 He visited the town of Vejer de la Frontera after evidence appeared suggesting that Saint Cervantes and Saint Germain passed through the town on their way to Tangier to receive martyrs' palms.
-He was a member of the governing board at the Cádiz Hospice where he became the spiritual director.
+He was a governing board member at the Cádiz Hospice, where he became the spiritual director.
 He insisted that the dowries granted by the patronages of pious works administered by the chapter benefited the poor.
-In 1786 he called for his fellow chapter clerics to assist in buying quinine to treat yellow fever.
-His efforts ensured that the prebendaries increased the finance allocated to the hospice.
+In 1786, he called for his fellow chapter clerics to assist in buying quinine to treat yellow fever.
+His efforts ensured that the prebendaries increased the finances allocated to the hospice.

 Named canon penitentiary in 1788, his precarious health required him to spend many years residing in the town of Lanjaron in the Province of Granada so that he could benefit from the local spring water.
-By 1797 his activities had returned to their previous rhythm, with the chapter entrusting him with important missions.
+By 1797, his activities had returned to their previous rhythm, with the chapter entrusting him with important missions.
 He went to Seville to present the accounts of the patronages of pious works to the Audiencia Provincial and led the protests of the prebendaries during the Spanish confiscation in 1798.
-He then organised a series of pastoral visits for the dioceses, the reports of which are first hand sources, giving us an insight into spiritual life at the end of the 18th century.
+He then organised a series of pastoral visits for the dioceses, the reports of which are first-hand sources, giving us an insight into spiritual life at the end of the 18th century.
 It appears that he died suddenly, leaving no will, in 1806.

 According to Ravina Marín, Huarte belonged to a group of erudite figures from Cádiz, which included his brother Francisco, Antonio Mosti, Rafael de Antúnez, Gaspar de Molina y Zaldívar, the marquis of Ureña and the marquis of Méritos.
 Cayetano must have been on good terms with them since he presided over the marriage of Antúnez and delivered the sermon during the ceremony in which one of Mosti's daughters became a nun.
-He was not the only ecclesiastic from Cádiz to share in these ideals, notable among them were ecclesiastical colleague Antonio Trianes and magisterial colleague Antonio Cabrera, though both would concentrate on their own endeavours during the first part of the 19th century.
+He was not the only ecclesiastic from Cádiz to share in these ideals; notable among them were ecclesiastical colleague Antonio Trianes and magisterial colleague Antonio Cabrera, though both would concentrate on their endeavours during the first part of the 19th century.

 List of works

-The majority of Huarte's works remain unpublished to this day, they consist of three main bodies:
+The majority of Huarte's works remain unpublished to this day, and they consist of three main bodies: